SonetAD/jsCalculator/README.md

 4. Division

 - It can take multiple inputs once a time and can calculate all of therm.For example: 3\*6+77-33/5+.-...
+- You can do any calculations with your previous output.

 ## Limitations:

 - There are no brackets buttons here yet.
-- You can't do any calculations with your output.

 ### Developer: